engageub/InternetIncome/README.md

 ```
 sudo bash internetIncome.sh --delete
 ```

+## :thinking:How to use multiple accounts:question:
+If you and your friend/husband/wife want to use same host to save resources but have different proxies with you, simply create different folders and download the script in each folder and set the configuration.

 ## :card_index:License::card_index:
 * This product is available for free and may be freely copied and distributed in its original form.
 * However, it is prohibited to distribute modified copies of the product.